 ID your dog

 There is nothing like the sense of panic and fear that can accompany a lost dog.
 You can always take steps to stop your dog from climbing the fence but you also need to prepare yourself for the worst case scenario.
-If your dog is a jumper and has escaped on more than one occasion, then you must ID him.
-ID will help in quicker recovery.
+If your dog is a jumper and has escaped on more than one occasion, then you must ID it.
+Microchipping and tagging will help in quicker recovery.

 Spay/neuter your pet